-See Providenciales Shore Fishing for more location info.
+See Providenciales Shore Fishing for more location information.

 The central islands of North Caicos and Middle Caicos, which are connected by a road causeway, are the richest region for DIY shore fishing in the Turks and Caicos.
 There are countless flats to explore, many of which are easily accessed from by road.

-South Caicos also offer convenient shore wading spots in the Bell Sound lagoon and near the scenic Plandon Cay Cut.
+South Caicos also offer convenient beach and shore wading spots in the Bell Sound lagoon and near the scenic Plandon Cay Cut.

 As most salt water anglers know, anyone planning to spend time on the water in the Turks and Caicos should bring polarized sunglasses.